 As mentioned earlier, hydroponic systems save space compared to traditional gardening.
 But there are other advantages of hydroponic systems which make them ideal for home growers.

 One is that it can save water.
 Studies show that a hydroponic setup can save as much as 90 percent of water used in traditional soil gardening.
 Hydroponics vs Soil: Which Is Better

 Second, you don’t need to weed in hydroponics system.
 Because there is no soil, there won’t be weeds in a hydroponics set-up.

-Hydroponic system: No pests and diseases
+Hydroponic system: No pests and minimal diseases

 Plus, there are no pests and diseases to worry about.
 Taking away soil from the equation also gets rid of soil-borne diseases that plague traditional gardening.

 Plus you don’t need to put pesticides and fertilizers.
 These tasks that you have to do in soil-based gardening aren’t needed in hydroponics systems.

-The idea of growing plants in a soilless environment may sound impossible for the uninitiated.
+The idea of growing plants in a soil-less environment may sound impossible for the uninitiated.
 That is until they learn what hydroponic systems are.